MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/set-field-values-using-parameters-passed-form.md

 ---
-title: "Set field values using parameters passed to a form (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Set column values using parameters passed to a form (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "You can set default values for new records created by users by specifying attribute values in the URL that is used to open the form." # 115-145 characters including spaces.
+description: "You can set default values for new records created by users by specifying column values in the URL that is used to open the form." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018 ms.reviewer: ""